loader image

 Editor’s Letter

-Editor’s Letter Since the Heywood Quarterly launched in June 2024, the pace of political change across the western world has been frenetic.
-This year has been the largest democratic exercise in world history, with four billion citizens making their voices...
+Since the Heywood Quarterly launched in June 2024, the pace of political change across the western world has been frenetic.
+This year has been the largest democratic exercise in world history, with four billion citizens making their voices heard.
+Voters in both the...

 Editor’s Letter